India's flashy new rich drive luxury car boom

 Taxes of up to 110 percent levied by the government on imported luxury goods mean supercars bought in Mumbai are far more expensive than those bought in Monaco.

-As demand increases, manufacturers can reduce levies to 40 percent on models assembled domestically, a tactic already employed by BMW, Mercedes and India's Tata Motors, which owns the British luxury brands Jaguar and Land Rover.
+As demand increases, manufacturers can reduce levies to 40 percent on models assembled domestically, a tactic already employed by BMW, Mercedes and India's Tata Motors (TAMO.NS), which owns the British luxury brands Jaguar and Land Rover.

 Another speedbump is slowing economic growth.